Chart Color Schemes

 Mindarie has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, an above median population growth of national areas is projected, with the Mindarie (WA) statistical area (Lv2) expected to grow by 1920 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Projected demographic shifts indicate an above median population growth for national areas, with Mindarie expected to increase by 1,915 persons to 2041, reflecting an 18.6% total increase over the 17-year period.

 Frequently Asked Questions - Population